awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-recommendations.md

 ## Limitations<a name="compute-optimizer-limitations"></a>

-Compute Optimizer currently generates recommendations for M, C, R, T, and X instance types\.
+Compute Optimizer currently generates recommendations for C, D, H, I, M, R, T, X, and z instance types\.
 Other instance types are not considered by Compute Optimizer\.
 If you're using other instance types, they will not be listed in the Compute Optimizer recommendations view\.
-For information about these and other instance types, see [Instance types](instance-types.md)\.
+For more information about the supported and unsupported instance types, see [Amazon EC2 instance requirements](https://docs.aws.amazon.com/compute-optimizer/latest/ug/requirements.html#requirements-ec2-instances) in the *AWS Compute Optimizer User Guide*\.

 ## Findings<a name="findings-classifications"></a>